PRTG Manual: Update From Previous Versions

 We recommend that you use the auto-update to install the newest PRTG version.
-If you update manually with an installer downloaded from the Paessler online shop, the intermediate update is only necessary if you run a version previous to PRTG 184.108.40.2061/1692 with one or more remote probes or in a cluster.
-If you do not perform this intermediate update, you have to update your remote probes and cluster nodes manually.
+If you update manually with an installer downloaded from the Paessler online shop, the intermediate update is only necessary if you run a version previous to PRTG 22.214.171.1241/1692 with one or more remote probes or in a cluster.
+If you do not perform this intermediate update, you must update your remote probes and cluster nodes manually.
 Contact the Paessler support team to get the installer for this version if you do not use the auto-update.

 - As of PRTG 14, Internet Explorer 9 is no longer officially supported for access to the PRTG web interface.

-- Also as of PRTG 14, PRTG core and probes no longer officially support Windows XP and Windows Server 2003 (including SP1 and SP2).
+- Also as of PRTG 14, PRTG core server and probes no longer officially support Windows XP and Windows Server 2003 (including SP1 and SP2).

 - As of PRTG 15, Internet Explorer 10 is no longer officially supported for access to the PRTG web interface.

-For a list of all discontinued sensors, possible alternatives, and more details about this approach, see the Knowledge Base: Which sensor types will you remove from PRTG and what are the alternatives?.
+For a list of all discontinued sensors, possible alternatives, and more details about this approach, see the Knowledge Base: Which sensor types will you remove from PRTG and what are the alternatives?

 As of PRTG 13.2.3, the website subfolder of the PRTG program directory is not used anymore.
-This means that if you update from a version older than PRTG 13.2.3 to the newest version, all customizations to the PRTG web interface are disabled and you have to revise them.
+This means that if you update from a version older than PRTG 13.2.3 to the newest version, all customizations to the PRTG web interface are disabled and you must revise them.
 You might find a way for a similar customization that you can add to the files in the webroot subfolder that now contains the PRTG web interface files.